sharky-2/HistoryGo/README.md

 - Open the web app in your browser.
 - Choose a country from the list or map.
 - Explore historical information and recommended places to visit.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them.
-4. Push to your branch (`git push origin feature-branch`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.